SAP-samples/teched2023-DA285v/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2023 session called DAT185v - Building Intelligent Data Applications with SAP HANA Cloud.
+This repository contains the material for the SAP TechEd 2023 session DAT185v - Building Intelligent Data Applications with SAP HANA Cloud.

 ## Overview